AphiaL/Coursera-Computational-NeuroScience/Week-2/Quiz/programing.md

 > The STA has been used to characterize retinal ganglion cells,neurons in the lateral geniculate nucleus and simple cells in the striate cortex (V1) .
 It can be used to estimate the linear stage of the linear-nonlinear-Poisson (LNP) cascade model.
 The approach has also been used to analyze how transcription factor dynamics control gene regulation within individual cells.
 >
 > Spike-triggered averaging is also commonly referred to as “reverse correlation″ or “white-noise analysis”.
 The STA is well known as the first term in the Volterra kernel or Wiener kernel series expansion.[12]
 It is closely related to linear regression, and identical to it in common circumstances.
+>
+> "We wish to compute the spike-triggered average for this neuron over a window of width 300 ms." The figure shows the average stimulus preceding a spike in the 300ms time window.